What Happens if You Don’t Floss: Is it Too Late to Start?

-Dental hygiene may not be as exciting a topic as planning a trip to Paris, but making the effort with your oral health care is time very well spent!
+Dental hygiene may not be the most exciting topic, but making the effort to stay in-the-know about your oral health care is time very well spent!

-While some people think that brushing twice a day is more than enough to ensure their pearly whites stay healthy, in fact, brushing is only one part of the equation.
+While some people think that brushing twice a day is more than enough to ensure their pearly whites stay healthy, brushing is only one part of the equation.
 The American Dental Association (and any dentist you’ll ever speak to) resoundingly recommends that you floss daily as well.
-But if you’re not a regular participant, you may be wondering to yourself, “How important is flossing, really?”
+But if you’re not a regular flosser, you may be wondering to yourself, what happens if you don’t floss?

 Do You Need to Floss?

 “It’s never too late to start flossing,” Richter told us, going on to say that flossing is just as important as any other element to your oral healthcare regime.
 “Flossing removes bacteria and food from between your teeth, which are areas where the bristles of your toothbrush can't reach,” Richter said.